Over 50 scientific references say this important issue shall not be censored any longer

 Keep your children free of pharmaceuticals with a high-dose nutrient and vitamin protocol.

-The pharmaceutical industry, and many doctors, appear to be making great efforts by to get as many people as possible vaccinated against shingles, but a safe and natural alternative exists.
+The pharmaceutical industry, and many doctors, appear to be making great efforts to get as many people as possible vaccinated against shingles, but a safe and natural alternative exists

 Ever venture into natural healing or alternative medicine on Wikipedia and find the answers become totally skewed in favor of corporate medicine?